-People tend to forget about Zambia when organising their safari.
+People tend to forget about Zambia when search for best safari holiday destinations.
 They think in terms of their more famous regional neighbours: Botswana, South Africa and Kenya with their iconic destinations of the Okavango Delta, the Kruger and the Masai Mara.
 Even Victoria Falls is seen purely as a Zimbabwean venue.

 In our opinion, however, Zambia as a safari destination is easily one of the top five venues in Africa.
 Unique wildlife, game reserves and national parks as well as one of the most famous rivers and waterfalls in the world make this a safari destination second to none.
 Coupled with the fact that some of the areas within the country are still more difficult to access makes it a more pure safari experience which tallies with its marketing moniker of “the real Africa” as well as the home of the walking safari.

 We love the Zambian safari experience and all that the country has to offer.